awcodify/sysctl-theme/_posts/2025-05-14-dark-mode-in-arsxy-theme.md

 ## Enhancing Dark Mode Typography

 Typography in dark mode requires special considerations.
-By default, Sysctl makes these adjustments in dark mode:
+By default, Arsxy makes these adjustments in dark mode:

 1. **Increased Contrast:** Text colors are adjusted for better readability
 2. **Font Weight Adjustments:** Font weights are slightly increased to compensate for perceived thinning on dark backgrounds